 Sensitivity analysis

 A sensitivity analysis was performed with restriction of the follow-up period to 6 months considering the short follow-up duration of the edoxaban group.
 We also presented the analysis without restricting the follow-up period.
 In this analysis, patients were not censored at 6 months or 1 year after the index date.
+In addition, we also performed an exploratory comparison of the edoxaban treated group with warfarin patients who only enrolled after February 2016, when edoxaban was introduced into the market.
+Furthermore, when exploring the relative hazards concerning clinical outcomes other than all-cause death, we performed competing risk analysis adjusting for the competing risks of death instead of as a censoring event (28).

 Results